-After generation, NPs generated in the gas phase-can be further manipulated in a number of ways, e.g. by depositing small NPs on the surface of larger (substrate) particles in the gas phase resulting in particles with complex chemical or physical properties.
-(Pfeiffer et al., 2015; Snellman et al., 2024) Metal NPs can be used to coat semiconducting particles such as TiO2, MgO or CuO{2-r}(Gao et al., 2015; Hejral et al., 2013; Lopez, 2004; Molina and Hammer, 2005) Resulting structures were
+After generation, NPs can be further manipulated in a number of ways, e.g. by depositing small NPs on the surface of larger (substrate) particles in the gas phase resulting in particles with complex chemical or physical properties.
+(Pfeiffer et al., 2015; Snellman et al., 2024) Metal NPs can be used to coat semiconducting particles such as TiO2, MgO or CuO2.(Gao et al., 2015; Hejral et al., 2013; Lopez, 2004; Molina and Hammer, 2005) Resulting structures were predicted theoretically (e.g.

-65 predicted theoretically (e.g. Molina 2005) and were shown empirically to have increased catalytic activities for reactions such as methanation (Gao 2015) or CO oxidation (Lopez 2004).
+Molina 2005) and were shown empirically to have increased catalytic activities for reactions such as methanation (Gao 2015) or CO oxidation (Lopez 2004).
 Different methods are available to assess the efficiency of such coating processes.
-Microscopic imaging can visualise coating structures and assess them qualitatively in high resolution_s(Harra et al., 2015; Pfeiffer et al., 2015) For a quantification of the coatings, such techniques can also be used but usually only a small number of coated particles can be evaluated due to the time consuming analysis (Backman et al., 2004; Harra et al., 2015) Furthermore, measurements of the aerosol number size time consuming analysis (Backman et al., 2004; Harra et al., 2015) Furthermore, measurements of the aerosol number size distributions of the two composites individually (i.e. substrate NPs and coating NPs) and during the coating via mobility sizing and counting are often conducted to quantify the coating.
+Microscopic imaging can visualise coating structures and assess them qualitatively in high resolution.
+(Harra et al., 2015; Pfeiffer et al., 2015) Furthermore, measurements of the aerosol number size distributions of the two composites individually (i.e. substrate NPs and coating NPs) and during the coating via mobility sizing and counting are often conducted to quantify the coating.
 (Backman et al., 2004; Lähde et al., 2008)

-As mentioned above, pParticles generated via SDG are often in the size range of only a few nm, which is challenging for most conventional aerosol particle analysis techniques, such as scanning mobility particle sizing (SMPS) instruments.
-Electron microscopy analyses, e.g. high-resolution transmission electron microscopy (TEM) suffer from other sampling and analysis arterifacts to determine total concentrations and size distributions of particles in the aerosol phase.
-By combining electron microscopy with aerosol techniques (i.e. SMPS), we investigated the size distribution of four SDG-generated metal NP species (Au, Pt, Cu and Ni) and develop a robust method to determine their size distribution in the aerosol phase and the size range of primary particle for all four metals, which range from <1 nm to about 5 nm using particle circularity as a key metric.
+As mentioned above, particles generated via SDG are often in the size range of only a few nm, which is challenging for most conventional aerosol particle analysis techniques, such as scanning mobility particle sizing (SMPS) instruments.
+Electron microscopy analyses, e.g. high-resolution transmission electron microscopy (TEM) suffer from other sampling and analysis artefacts to determine total concentrations and size distributions of particles in the aerosol phase.
+By combining electron microscopy with aerosol techniques (i.e. SMPS), we investigate the size distribution of four SDG-generated metal NP species (Au, Pt, Cu and Ni) and develop a robust method to determine their size distribution in the aerosol phase and the size range of primary particle for all four metals, which range from <1 nm to about 5 nm using particle circularity as a key metric.